 An integrated amplifier combines a preamp and a power amp into a single unit.

-Integrated amplifiers are common in home entertainment systems (as amplifiers and receivers) and in the aforementioned guitar amps (and other instrument amplifiers).
+Integrated amplifiers are common in home entertainment systems (as amplifiers and receivers) and the aforementioned guitar amps (and other instrument amplifiers).

 Though we can sometimes find an integrated amplifier that has tube electronics at both stages, it’s much more common to find solid-state integrated amps.

-Many active audio devices have built-in amplifier.
+Many active audio devices have built-in amplifiers.